Wolf Creek Pass in CO: Beware of the wolf

-The road includes some steep sections.
+The road has some steep sections.
 The pass is significantly steep on either side.
-The west side of the Pass is at a 7 percent downhill grade.
-The pass was immortalized in a country music song.
+The west side of the pass is at a 7 percent downhill grade.
+It’s one of the steepest paved mountain passes of Colorado.

 Is Wolf Creek Pass open?

-Is Wolf Creek Pass dangerous?
+Is Wolf Creek Pass hard to drive?